Meetings are an expensive use of resources. Use Richard Arnott’s top tips to make your meetings more effective

 The least productive people are usually the ones who are most in favour of holding meetings ~ Thomas Sowell

-One of the biggest contributor to poor time management is Ineffective Meetings.
-Meetings are an expensive use of resource and the slightest overrun has serious ripple effects throughout the organization.
+One of the biggest contributors to poor time management is Ineffective Meetings.
+Meetings are an expensive use of resources and the slightest overrun has serious ripple effects throughout the organization.
 One meeting overrunning can result in the next 10 meetings starting late or being cancelled with people twiddling their thumbs waiting for attendees to turn up.

 In your head just add up what you think the cost is to your organization of running a 3-hour meeting with 20 people attending.
 Not just the salary costs but don’t forget the other significant costs: